uptechteam/ios-cookbook/10-debugging.md

 [RocketSim](https://www.rocketsim.app) is another great app that extends the capabilities of your simulators.
 It records videos (lets you save them as mp4 or GIF 👍), shows touches, and has an awesome feature that lets you compare your screens with designs.
 Just copy a screen from somewhere (Figma, Sketch) and paste it in the simulator - and the screen will split in half so you can easily see where your UI is a bit off.
 The free version lets you do this only 10 times, but the pro version is just $14 per year.
 Totally worth it.
 Also, it's developed by the creator of SwiftLee, check out his article [here](https://www.avanderlee.com/workflow/rocketsim-simulator-recording/)

+### Reveal

+[Reveal](https://revealapp.com) is a powerful runtime view debugging library.
+It’s great for quickly trying out different colors or constraint offsets and allows you to adjust your running app on the fly.
+It can be attached using CocoaPods or a specialized breakpoint in Xcode.
+It is paid, but has a free trial.
+Check out this [article](https://cocoacasts.com/view-debugging-with-reveal) for more info.

 ---